Skip to main content

 Delete Feature Environment

-2. Select application from the Applications tab and click the Delete button to remove the application from the environment:
+2. Select the application from the Applications tab and click the Delete button to remove the application from the Environment:

 Delete application from environment

-1. Navigate to the Deployment Flows section.
+1. Navigate to the Deployments section.
 Click the actions button and select Delete:

 Delete Feature Branch